katmpatz/Redis/README.md

 **lookUp_klstore.py**

 This file gets 2 klstores and transform the one with the values of the other.

 **aggr_klstore.py**

 This file aggregates each list of a kl store according to the specified aggregate.

 **projSel_klstore.py**

-This file joins 2 or more kl stores.
+This file joins 2 or more kl stores and applies a filtering condition for the new klstore.

 ## Getting started